s-nicholson/summer-of-q/README.md

 - [**leave-tracker**](./leave-tracker/README.md) - A command-line tool for tracking annual leave allowance with interactive setup and natural date formatting
 - [**conways-game-of-life**](./conways-game-of-life/README.md) - A Go implementation of Conway's Game of Life cellular automaton built using Test-Driven Development
 - [**devographics**](./devographics/README.md) - Notes summarizing the Devographics project, an open-source platform powering developer surveys
+- [**terminal-viz**](./terminal-viz/README.md) - A Python application for creating simple line graphs from CSV data files in the terminal
+- [**bpmn-visualizer**](./bpmn-visualizer/README.md) - A Python tool for parsing and visualizing BPMN 2.0 diagrams with Activiti framework metadata support

 ## About Amazon Q Developer